6 Car Maintenance Tips You Should Know (But Don’t??)

 - Keep your windscreen clean so the blades last longer – dirt causes damage

 And what should you do if your windscreen is chipped or cracked?
-Click here to find out.
+Replace it!
+Here’s why windscreen damage is more important than you might think.

 Check your lights are in working order